 6-8 weeks old

-First exam, Leukemia and FIV tests, first upper respiratory/distemper vaccine, a fecal test and Revolution.
+First exam, Leukemia and FIV tests, first upper respiratory/distemper vaccine, a stool sample/parasite screen and Revolt applied, which protects against fleas, roundworms, hookworms, heartworms and ear mites.

 12 weeks old

-Recheck exam, their second upper respiratory/distemper vaccine, a rabies vaccine, a first leukemia vaccination until we know for sure they will not be an escape artist or if they are going to be permitted outside and Revolution.
+Follow up exam, their second upper respiratory/distemper vaccine, a rabies vaccine, a first leukemia vaccination until we know for sure they will not be an escape artist or if they are going to be permitted outside and Revolt applied.

 16 weeks old